Early Admissions Programs

 Application to Medical School

-All students applying to medical schools, including JABSOM Scholars, must take the MCAT and file an AMCAS application, which becomes available electronically on June 1 of each year.
-For JABSOM Scholars, however, the process and requirements are somewhat different.
+All students applying to medical schools, including DMEAP participants, must take the MCAT and file an AMCAS application, which becomes available electronically on June 1 of each year.
+For DMEAP participants, however, the process and requirements are somewhat different.

-Timing: When JABSOM Scholars matriculate to JABSOM will be determined by the academic plan they work out with Honors and PAC.
-In their application year, they will take the MCAT no later than June, and they will submit their AMCAS application no later than August 1st.
+Timing: Matriculation to JABSOM for a DMEAP participant will be determined by the academic plan they work out with Honors and PAC.
+In their application year, they must take the MCAT at least once by January 31st.
+The latest MCAT must be taken by May 31st.
+They will submit their AMCAS application by August 1st.

-Application: JABSOM Scholars must complete and submit the following for JABSOM's Admissions Committee review:
+Application: DMEAP participants must complete and submit the following for JABSOM's Admissions Committee review:

 - AMCAS ("primary") application, including MCAT scores and personal statement